graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

 become richer and more useful.

-The C++ threading libraries are also very useful for introducing some core concepts in concurrency, which is an additional reason for looking at them here.
+The C++ threading libraries are also very useful for introducing some core concepts in concurrency, which is one of the primary reasons for looking at them here.

 Starting Threads